Help & Support

-An audit letter gives your auditor a summary of your account information.
+An Audit Report gives your auditor a summary of your account information.
+We aim to complete all requests within 20 working days from receipt or due date.

 First, check that your client has sent us a Letter of Authority.